uwcartlab/Webmapping-Dev/Chapter10/readme.md

 ### II.
 Adding Bubbles

 To make our bubble chart, we need to adapt some of our code from Chapter 8, which we'll expand by making the chart show three variables for comparison.
-These will include variable for the y-axis, x-axis, and a variable that redundantly encodes both size and color.
+These will include variables for the y-axis, x-axis, and a variable that redundantly encodes both size and color.

 We'll start with `.selectAll()` block that appends a circle to the chart container for each feature.
 To review chapter 8, the [`<circle>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/rect) element is used to create circles in SVG graphics.
-To draw the bars, we use three attributes of `<circle>`: `r`, `cx` (the horizontal coordinate of the left side of the rectangle), `cy` (the vertical coordinate of the rectangle bottom).
+To draw the circles, we use three attributes of `<circle>`: `r` (the circle's radius), `cx` (the horizontal coordinate of the left side of the rectangle), `cy` (the vertical coordinate of the rectangle bottom).
 Let's start by loading our data (Example 2.4).

 ###### Example 2.4: Creating a bubble chart in _main.js_